-Now, more than ever, is a time to embrace slowing down and enjoying the simpler things in life.
+Now, more than ever, continues to be a time to embrace slowing down and enjoying the simpler things in life.

 What is mindfulness?

 Mindfulness is a way of living that can be cultivated.

 It is about being in the moment, having awareness, being non-judgmental and accepting things the way they are.

 Mindful movement doesn’t need to be complicated or fancy.

 Here is a simple guide to get started:

 - Choose a physical activity you enjoy doing (preferably something that strengthens, balances or supports your body).

 - Tune into your body as you move.